cpske/ISP/introduction/index.md

 * [Google Classroom](https://classroom.google.com) for announcements, assignments, and discussion.  **Join** using course code **f2xplp**.
 * Github Classroom for some assignments and quizzes.
   - [Complete this form](https://forms.gle/9PW1L9Hsmx6ygHR9A) (https://forms.gle/9PW1L9Hsmx6ygHR9A) to tell us your Github ID.
-  - You will then be invited to join the Github "ISP2020" organization.
 * Course Material on [cpske.github.io/ISP/](https://cpske.github.io/ISP/).